 For older kids (10 years old and above)

-- At this age, they might already be comfortable using a sewing machine.
-If not they will pick it up very easily at this age.
+- At this age, they might already be comfortable using a sewing machine, and If not they will pick it up very quickly at this age.

 - They can even make their own monster dolls which will unleash their creativity.

 - By the time they are about 12 years old, they should be ready to start reading and sewing commercial patterns.

 For older kids (13 years and older)

 - At this age, your kids are advanced enough and capable of using full-featured sewing machines or even computerized sewing machines.
 They are ready to start making more intricate and elaborate designs.

 - At this age, ideal projects may include sewing their own clothing, altering their clothes, making tote bags, pockets, quilting, and embroidery.
 They can start working with items such as elastics.

 - Stuffed animals are also fun to make for this age group.